scientific-python/blog.scientific-python.org/content/posts/networkx/hacking-shortest-paths/index.md

 #### Wrapping Up: Transform the Input, Reuse the Algorithm

-**Transforming your input data to encode constraints for problem variations is a powerful technique that extends far beyond shortest path problems.** By modifying the input structure you can solve more complex challenges while continue reusing well-established, efficient algorithms.
+**Transforming your input data to encode constraints for problem variations is a powerful technique that extends far beyond shortest path problems.** By modifying the input structure you can solve more complex challenges while reusing well-established, efficient algorithms.

 This approach simplifies development, and can lead to cleaner, more maintainable code.